woraser/coredns/plugin/traffic/README.md

 Assignments are given in protobuf format, but here is an example in YAML conveying the same information.
 This is an example assignment for the service "www.example.org":

 ~~~
 assignments:
   assigment:
     - service: www.example.org
         - backend: 192.168.1.1:443
-            use: 1
+            assign: 1
           backend: 192.168.1.2:443
-            use: 3
+            assign: 3
           backend: 192.168.1.3:443
-            use: -1
+            assign: -1
 ~~~

-This particular one has 3 backends, one of which is to be drained (192.168.1.3), the remaining to tell *traffic* that 192.168.1.2 should be handed out 3 times more often than 192.168.1.1.
+This particular one has 3 backends, one of which is to be drained (192.168.1.3), the remaining two tell *traffic* that 192.168.1.2 should be handed out 3 times more often than 192.168.1.1.

-When *traffic* sees a reply for a service it is authoritative for the one of the following will occur depending on the query.
+When *traffic* sees a reply for a service it is authoritative for, one of the following will occur depending on the query:

 For an A query it will check all A records in the answer section with the backends for this service.
 Any non-matching addresses *will be removed from the reply*.
 The remaining matching addresses will be ordered according to the assignment.
+Backend with a negative assignment will be deleted as well.

 For an AAAA query the same things happens as with an A query except we look for AAAA records.